HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 Unfortunately, those errors are quite hard to fix.
 Fortunately, they don't occur that often.

     > It is recommended to put semicolons at the end of each sentence regardless as it is much safer.

+3. **Comments**

+Comments are used to describe what the code does and why it does it.

+They can be put anywhere within the code.

+    ```javascript
+    // They can be put in lines of their own
+    alert("Hi"); // Or after a statement

+    /* They can even
+    span multiple lines
+    */
+    alert("bye")
+    ```

+    > You can use `Ctrl + Shift + /` on AZERTY keyboards to add a single comment line.